VictorYrotciV/cityscapes-to-voc/README.md

 Modify cityscapes_dir and save_path in the python file to your own path.

 Then just run the python file directly.
-Only tested in Linux.
+Only tested on Linux.